-Additionally, review of your naval record reveals that you signed a "Notice of Separation from the US Naval Service" (NAVPESR 553) on 19 March 1946 which indicates that you were discharged honorably in the rank of HA2C.
-There is no evidence that you were or should have been advanced beyond that rank prior to your discharge.
+Additionally, there is no evidence that you were or should have been advanced beyond your rank of S2C prior to your discharge.
+As explained above, a commanding officer's recommendation is also required.
 Based on the circumstances described above, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.